Influvac (Influenza Vaccine)

 Drug Interactions

-- Other vaccines received in the same year
+- Other vaccines received within the same year

 Alcohol & Driving

-Influvac should not normally interfere with your ability to drive or operate machinery, but some people may experience dizziness or light-headedness.
+Influvac typically does not impair your ability to drive or operate machinery, but some individuals may experience dizziness or light-headedness.

 Alcohol